-Results from many years of extensive fieldwork (see Corti, 2009 for review) suggest a diachronous development of the different segments of the Main Ethiopian Rift.
+The onset of faulting and volcanism along segments of the Main Ethiopian rift suggest a diachronous development of the different segments of the Main Ethiopian Rift (e.g. Bonini et al., 2005).
 However, there is no agreement regarding the exact timing of events and even the propagation trend of the rift.
-Reconstructions based on magnetic anomalies from the Southwest Indian ridge suggest an upper limit for the Nubia-Somalia separation at ~19 Ma, including large uncertainties (DeMets and Merkouriev, 2016) (Fig. 4).
-There are indications that rifting in East Africa started at the Turkana depression in southern Ethiopia (Varet, 2018) and propagated north to Afar (Wolfenden et al., 2004); however, this is still a matter of debate (see figs 42-44 in Corti, 2009).
-Radiometric dating of structural features indicates that extension commenced at ~11 Ma within the northern Main Ethiopian Rift (Wolfenden et al., 2004).
+Reconstructions based on magnetic anomalies from the Southwest Indian ridge suggest an upper limit for the Nubia-Somalia separation at ~19 Ma, including large uncertainties regarding the rates and directions of the relative motion pre-16 Ma (DeMets and Merkouriev, 2016) (Fig. 4).
+Geochronological data suggest that volcanism and rifting in East Africa started at the Turkana depression in southern Ethiopia at 50 Ma (Varet, 2018) and episodically propagated north, however, it is still a matter of debate if there is a general propagation pattern or if different segments propagated in different directions (see figs 42-44 in Corti, 2009).
+Nevertheless, radiometric dating of structural features indicates that extension commenced at ~11 Ma within the northern Main Ethiopian Rift (Wolfenden et al., 2004).

-In summary, regional uplift and flood basalt volcanism in Ethiopia preceded the rifting of the Afro-Arabian rift.
-The rift arms developed at different times, when rifting in the eastern Gulf of Aden started during the late phases of flood basalt volcanism in Ethiopia.
-Rifting in the Red Sea and the Main Ethiopian Rift started in a lag of ~5-7 Ma after flood basalt volcanism.
+In summary, regional uplift and flood basalt volcanism in Ethiopia preceded the rifting of the Afro-Arabian rift (e.g., Rooney, 2017).
+The rift arms developed at different times, when rifting in the eastern Gulf of Aden started during the late phases of flood basalt volcanism (at ~30 Ma) whereas rifting in the Red Sea (at ~23 Ma) and the Main Ethiopian Rift (at ~19 Ma) started in a lag of ~5-7 Ma after flood basalt volcanism.